mit-satori/getting-started/satori-using-anaconda.rst

   conda search -c conda-forge pytorch

 Results from conda searches typically include several available versions for the package queried.
-If no particular version of a package is specified, conda will install [the most appropriate version based on the version of python installed locally].
+If no particular version of a package is specified, conda will install the most appropriate version based on the version of python installed locally.
 Conda search results may look similar to this:

 .. code:: bash